dholab/IPD-ref-generator/README.md

 ### A note on parallel computation

 NextFlow automatically allocates cores to each process, as if it is a job on a compute node.
-Depending on how many cores you make available to this workflow, the four databases it outputs can each be cleaned and trimmed at the same time as one another.
+Depending on how many cores you make available to this workflow, the four databases it outputs can each be downloaded, cleaned, and trimmed at the same time as one another.

 ### Output Files